ctechhindi/Fill-Excel-Data-on-HTML-Form/Documentation.md

 ## Predefined Custom Keys

 * `page_loaded` : After the page is fully loaded, you can give your Custom Script.
-* `fill_action` : If you do not want Automatic Form Feed or your form opens after any request, then you can place Javascript event in any HTML Element in the page.
+* `fill_action` : If you do not want Automatic Form filling or your form opens after any request, then you can place Javascript event in any HTML Element in the page.
-* `form_filled` : After the form is successful feeded, you can give what script you want to run.
+* `form_filled` : After the form is successfully filled, you can give what script you want to run.
 * `entry_saved` : After the form is successfully saved, you can give what script you want to run.
 * `background_response`: If Request Run is being done in Background After this, if a success message is received.
-* `element_exists`: Form will start feeding when this element is visible.
+* `element_exists`: Form will start filled when this element is visible.
   - ![](./screenshot/element_exists.gif)
 * `status`
 * `isLoading`